Twins top Blue Jays 7-3 behind clutch Polanco, strong 'pen - WHIZ News

 Mayza had a painful night, ending with a dislocated non-throwing shoulder.
 Three batters after surrendering Miranda’s 11th home run to start the sixth, Mayza charged a squeeze bunt that Sandy León dropped down in front of the mound for a single to score the speedy Nick Gordon.

-His only chance was to try to scoop the ball in his glove and in the same motion either flip it to the plate or tag Gordon, but he whiffed and whacked Gordon with his fully extended right arm.
-It bent awkwardly in the collision, causing Mayza to writhe around in the dirt for a few seconds before walking off slowly while clutching his shoulder.
-Mayza, who’s had a solid season with a 2.88 ERA, is Toronto’s only current left-handed reliever.
+His only chance was to try to scoop the ball in his glove and in the same motion make the tag, but he whiffed and whacked Gordon with his fully extended right arm.
+It bent awkwardly in the collision, causing Mayza to writhe around in the dirt for a bit before walking off slowly while clutching his shoulder.
+Mayza, who has a 2.88 ERA in 41 appearances, is Toronto’s only current left-handed reliever.
+He left the ballpark wearing a sling, after the joint relocated.

+“He’s been a big part of it the whole year,” interim manager John Schneider said.
+“Other guys will have to step up obviously in his spot for a little bit, but we’re confident and we know we have capable guys to do that.”

-Bo Bichette hit a tying two-run homer off Twins starter Dylan Bundy in the fourth inning and an RBI single in the eighth, the only run allowed in five innings by Minnesota’s trade-boosted bullpen.
+Bo Bichette hit a tying two-run homer off Twins starter Dylan Bundy in the fourth inning and an RBI single in the eighth, but Jhoan Duran locked down that rally.

-Jhoan Duran inherited runners at the corners with one out in the eighth and gave up Bichette’s bouncer up the middle, but the right-hander who leads the major leagues in 100 mph pitches handed Matt Chapman his fourth strikeout of the game on a 101 mph heater and retired Whit Merrifield on a fielder’s choice grounder to end the inning with a 5-3 lead.
+After inheriting runners at the corners with one out in the eighth and giving up Bichette’s bouncer up the middle, the right-hander who leads the major leagues in 100 mph pitches handed Matt Chapman his fourth strikeout of the game on a 101 mph heater and retired Whit Merrifield on a fielder’s choice grounder to end the inning with a 5-3 lead.

+The wild card-leading Blue Jays, who are three games ahead of Baltimore, the first club below the three-team cut, didn’t threaten after that.

 Trevor Megill (3-1) led off the relief parade with a perfect fifth, and newly acquired closer Jorge López finished up with a hitless ninth after blowing his save chance on Friday night in the 6-5 win by the Twins in 10 innings.